 - Anti-inflammatory medications: Help to reduce inflammation and swelling.

-- Rest: It’s important to rest if you have spinal stenosis, overdo activity may make the symptoms worse and put more stress on your spine.
+- Rest: It’s important to rest if you have spinal stenosis, overdoing an activity may make the symptoms worse and put more stress on your spine.

 - Cortisone injections: Can be used in the spine to help reduce swelling.